davidmchris/machine-learning/projects/capstone/Project/capstone report.md

 # Machine Learning Engineer Nanodegree
 ## Capstone Project
 David Christensen
-January 17th, 2017
+April 1st, 2017

 ## I. Definition
-_(approx. 1-2 pages)_

 ### Project Overview
-In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:
-- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
-- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

 Micromouse competitions have been around since the late 1970's.
 In the competition, a robot mouse solves a 16x16 maze.
 The mouse gets two runs, the first to explore the maze and the second to find it's way to the goal in the center of the maze.
 The mice are ranked based on how much time they use in the first and second runs.

 While the real micromouse competitions use physical robot mice, this project just simulates the maze and movement of the mouse in discrete timesteps.
 Each maze is a virtual grid.
 It is stored in a text file that defines where the walls are.
 The mazes range from 12x12 to 16x16.

 ### Problem Statement
-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:
-- _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_
-- _Have you thoroughly discussed how you will attempt to solve the problem?_
-- _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_

 Like the real competitions, the mouse gets two runs, the first to explore the maze and the second to get to the center as fast as possible.